uniquehash/ReviewSheets/42/projets/libft/overview_planning.md

 * string manipulation - 17 total
 	* strlen
 		* function computes the length of the string `s`.
+	* toupper
+		* function converts a lower-case letter to the corresponding upper-case letter. the argument must be representable as an unsigned char or the value of EOF.
+	* tolower
+		* function converts an upper-case letter to the corresponding lower-case letter. the argument must be representable as an unsigned char or the value of EOF
+	* ft_strclr
+		* sets every character of the string to the value `\0`
 	* strcpy
 		* function copies the string `src` to `dst` (including the terminating `\0` character.)
 		* the source and destination should not overlap, behavior is undefined